Willson Contreras Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The right-hander's most recent time out was on Wednesday against the Washington Nationals, when he went six innings, surrendering one earned run while allowing five hits.
+- In his most recent appearance on Friday against the Miami Marlins, the lefty tossed seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.